IsuruLakshan97/Hospital-Management-System/README.md

 ## How to run the Hospital Management System (HMS) Project

-1. Download the zip file
+1. Clone the repo or download the zip

 2. Extract the file and copy hospital folder